Vincent Kompany: 2014–19

 Kompany played in eight league matches for Manchester City during the first portion of 2017–18, suffering further strains during the period, before withdrawing minutes into an away fixture against Newcastle on 27 December; Guardiola's responses in the press conferences suggested he was losing patience with the situation.
 He returned to the team on 3 February 2018, completing the 90 minutes of a 1–1 draw away to Burnley while Aymeric Laporte, the club's new record signing in the same position, remained on the bench throughout.
 On 25 February, he scored Manchester City's second goal of a 3–0 victory over Arsenal in the 2018 EFL Cup Final, and was named man of the match. he eventually managed 17 league starts as Manchester City won the title with a record 100 points.

 On 6 May 2019, Kompany scored Manchester City's only goal during a 1–0 victory over Leicester City with his first goal from outside the box for the club.
 The result put the club one point ahead at the top of the 2018–19 Premier League table, and they retained the title by the same margin six days later.
 Kompany had already lifted the EFL Cup again in February 2019 after a penalty shootout victory over Chelsea.
-He played the whole of the 2019 FA Cup Final, a 6–0 victory over Watford as the club completed an unprecedented domestic treble (plus the Community Shield).
+He played the whole of the 2019 FA Cup Final, a 6–0 victory over Watford, as the club completed an unprecedented domestic treble (plus the Community Shield).

 On 17 August 2020, Manchester City chairman Khaldoon Al Mubarak announced plans for a statue of Kompany at the Etihad Stadium, along with teammates Sergio Aguero and David Silva, to commemorate his "transformational" contribution at City.
 The statues of Kompany and Silva were unveiled on 28 August 2021.

 Return to Anderlecht

 On 19 May 2019, it was announced that Kompany would be leaving Manchester City to become player-manager of his first club Anderlecht.
 With two defeats, two goalless draws, six goals conceded and three scored, the Brussels-based club had endured their worst opening start to a league campaign since the 1998–99 season.
-On 22 August, Kompany decided to step down managerial duties on the pitch, to focus primarily on being a player.
-Head coach Simon Davies would become in charge of tactical changes and substitutions, while Kompany would be given the captain's arm band.
+On 22 August, Kompany decided to step down from managerial duties on the pitch, to focus primarily on being a player.
+Head coach Simon Davies would be placed in charge of tactical changes and substitutions, while Kompany would be given the captain's arm band.